mlaursen/react-md/packages/theme/README.md

 <td><code>rmd-theme-contrast-tone(color, min-contrast)</code></td>
 <td>String - The string 'dark' if the color is considered light, or 'light' if the
     color is considered dark.</td>
-<td>Determines if the provided color should have a light or dark contrast using the
-luminance algorithm to maintain a required contrast ratio for accessibility.
+<td>Determines if the provided color should have a light or dark contrast using the&#10;luminance algorithm to maintain a required contrast ratio for accessibility.&#10;&#10;
 <h5>Parameters</h5>
 <table>
 <thead>